Harris’s wooing of Black activists paved a path to the ticket

 The coming together of Harris and her former critics marked an extraordinary behind-the-scenes drama that played out amid the months-long speculation over who presumptive Democratic nominee Joe Biden would pick as his running mate, and whether he would choose a Black woman as many in the party were demanding, according to people familiar with the process.

-Harris, back in the Senate after dropping out of the presidential primary in December, used her legislative perch to prove her bona fides while also reaching out to activists to hold private meetings in which she sought to show that she had changed over time.
+Harris, back in the Senate after dropping out of the presidential primaries in December, used her legislative perch to prove her bona fides while also reaching out to activists to hold private meetings in which she sought to show that she had changed over time.

 Many Black leaders, for their part, held impassioned strategy sessions and energetic discussions, eager to apply just enough pressure on Biden while also debating how strongly to push specifically for Harris.

-And inside the Biden campaign’s search apparatus, when negative stories about Harris were being pushed from some fellow Californians, Black leaders pushing for Harris began feverishly reaching out to their contacts in the state to quell those concerns about her, according to a person familiar with the situation who was granted anonymity to discuss campaign dynamics.
+And inside the Biden campaign’s search apparatus, when negative stories about Harris were being pushed from some fellow Californians, Black leaders pushing for Harris began feverishly reaching out to their contacts in the state to quell those concerns about her, according to a person familiar with the situation who spoke on the condition of anonymity to discuss campaign dynamics.

 A Harris spokesperson declined to comment for this story.

 The Biden campaign has been happy, and somewhat relieved, with Harris’s introduction.
 It raised an impressive $1 million an hour for the first 48 hours after announcing the ticket; that $48 million total compares favorably with the $60 million that Biden raised in all of 2019.
+Her initial interviews have been with Black women, including speaking to reporters working for Essence and the Grio, which are geared toward Black audiences.

 Biden aides say his selection of Harris was not based on race, but rather on his comfort with her as a governing partner.
 At the same time, they say the candidate recognized the resonance of selecting a woman of color (Harris’s father emigrated from Jamaica and her mother from India).